Singular Hodge theory for combinatorial geometries: Guide to the proof

-The upshot is that we can show using the inductive assumptions for matroids $(\M\setminus i)^G$ that hard Lefschetz and Hodge--Riemann hold for the action of $\ub_\M - x_{\{i\}}$ on $\uIH_i(\M)$ (Corollaries \ref{uHL_i} and \ref{uHR_i}).
-This statement, combined with $\uNS(\M)$, implies hard Lefschetz for $\ub_\M$ on $\uIH(\M)$ (Proposition~\ref{NS under half}).
+As a result, we can use the inductive assumptions for matroids $(\M\setminus i)^G$ to show that hard Lefschetz and Hodge--Riemann hold for the action of $\ub_\M - x_{\{i\}}$ on $\uIH_i(\M)$ (Corollaries \ref{uHL_i} and \ref{uHR_i}).
+This statement, combined with $\hyperlink{uns}{\uNS(\M)}$, implies hard Lefschetz for $\ub_\M$ on $\uIH(\M)$ (Proposition~\ref{NS under half}).
 By deforming $\ub_{\M} - x_{\{i\}}$ to $\ub_{\M}$, we get the Hodge--Riemann relations as well (Proposition~\ref{alt}).
-However, as noted in Section \ref{sec:introduction-Rouquier}, in our first pass we only prove $\uNS(\M)$ strictly below the critical degree $(d-2)/2$, so we only get hard Lefschetz and Hodge--Riemann in that range as well.
+However, as noted in Section \ref{sec:introduction-Rouquier}, in our first pass we only prove $\hyperlink{uns}{\uNS(\M)}$ strictly below the critical degree $(d-2)/2$, so we only get hard Lefschetz and Hodge--Riemann in that range as well.
 When $d$ is even, we need an additional chain of arguments to finish the proof in this degree.